hayorov/website/content/posts/My-Favorite-Chair-24.md

 +++
-title = "kubectl tool reinvented to be more reactive and interactive" date = "2024-06-15"
+title = "My Favorite Chair: Herman Miller Mirra 1" date = "2024-06-15"
 +++

-# My Favorite Chair: Herman Miller Mirra 1

 As someone who spends the majority of their time sitting at a desk, often with a laptop or during teleconferences, having a reliable and ergonomic chair is essential.
 Recently, I upgraded my desk to be adjustable, allowing me to alternate between sitting and standing.
 But that's a topic for another blog post.